devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Introduction

-Other then many mobile development frameworks, Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) does not impose any kind of architecture or State Management solution on it’s developers.
-This open ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community.
-Some of these approaches have even been indorsed by the Flutter Team itself [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
+Other than many mobile development frameworks, Flutter [(Flutter Dev Team 2018h)](https://flutter.dev/) does not impose any kind of architecture or State Management solution on its developers.
+This open-ended approach has lead to multiple State Management solution and a hand full of architectural approaches spawning from the community.
+Some of these approaches have even been endorsed by the Flutter Team itself [(Flutter Dev Team 2019b)](https://flutter.dev/docs/development/data-and-backend/state-mgmt).
 I decided to focus on the BLoC pattern [(Soares 2018)](https://www.youtube.com/watch?v=PLHln7wHgPE) for this Guide.
 But I do want to showcase some alternatives and explain why exactly I ended up choosing BLoC.

 ## Example App State